Challenge Yourself To Five Days Of Decluttering

 Old toothbrushes can be saved for cleaning in hard-to-reach crevices.

-Are you someone who has to try all the skincare products on the markets?
-I am guessing you could eliminate some of those also.
+Are you someone who has to try all the skincare products on the market?
+I am guessing you could eliminate some of those as well.
 We all love to try new products, but sometimes they don't work out for us.

-We end up with so much clutter in our bathroom that we no longer need or use, but yet we seem to hang onto to it.
+We end up with so much clutter in our bathroom that we no longer need or use, yet we seem to hang onto it.
 We just have to do it!

 Day# 5